 (left) and Beebee (right) are 5-year old sisters and a bonded pair that

 have to be adopted together.
-They will be ready for adoption once
+They are currently on a medical hold.

 Binks is 9 years old and is being fostered in Staunton, VA.
 He is cuddly and affectionate.
 He loves to have his ears rubbed and will snort contently the entire time you're rubbing his ears.
 Binks loves to sleep with his foster mom and delights her with his “Peke” snore!
 He gets along well with people and dogs and has shown no interest in his foster mom’s kitty.
 Binks’ heart is enlarged and requires daily medication.
 He also has a little gimpy knee and moves slowly sometimes, but nothing keeps this sweet boy down!
 He is curious and has a zest for life!
 Binks enjoys being outside with his furry friends and would love a fenced in yard to run and play.

 in Kent Store VA, is 2 years old.
 Oreo has lots of energy and is a very busy

 boy.
 He would do best in a home with a furry friend who loves to run and play